visgl/luma.gl/docs/api-reference/webgl/context-state.md

 ```

 * `gl` {WebGLRenderingContext} - context
-* `key` {String} - parameter names, (, either )luma.gl parameter name or a GL parameter constants
+* `key` {String} - parameter names, (, either )luma.gl setting name or a GL parameter constants
 * `value` {*} - parameter value
 Returns {*} - "normalized" parameter value after assignment

 Note:
-* If both luma.gl parameter names and GL parameter constants representing the same value are submitted the results are undefined.
+* If both luma.gl setting names and GL parameter constants representing the same value are submitted the results are undefined.
 * value may be "normalized" (in case a short form is supported).
 In that case the normalized value is retured.